-3.2.1 USB CAMERA SIGNAL AND POWER CONNECTIONS
+3.2.1 CAMERA SIGNAL AND POWER CONNECTIONS

-The images below provide an overview of connection of a "USB" camera in this example an Andor iDus, to a Shamrock spectrograph.
+The following instructions provide a simple overview of the connections required.
 Camera and power connections will vary with your specific model of camera- refer to your camera user manual for additional information.